Generic Name: aprepitant (ap-RE-pi-tant) (Intravenous route)

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Liver disease, severe—Use with caution.
 May make this condition worse.

-This medicine must be given slowly, so the IV tube will have to stay in place for 30 minutes.
+This medicine may be injected for at least 2 minutes.
+It may also be given slowly, so the IV tube will have to stay in place for at least 30 minutes.
 It will be given on the first day of your chemotherapy session, along with other medicines (eg, dexamethasone, granisetron, ondansetron) about 30 minutes before the start of treatment.

 This medicine comes with a patient information leaflet.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

-Check with your doctor if severe nausea and vomiting continue after leaving the hospital or cancer treatment center.
+Check with your doctor if severe nausea and vomiting continue after leaving the medical facility.

-Do not take this medicine if you are also using pimozide (Orap®).
+Do not receive this medicine if you are also using pimozide (Orap®).
 Using these medicines together may cause serious unwanted effects.